Skip to main content

 go run cmd/server/main.go

-Default User Information
+Default User Information:

 After running the database migration for the first time, the system will automatically create a default administrator account: